CFA Programs

 For more information, please visit the Feline Agility website

-The New Exhibitors Program
+New Exhibitors

 The motto of the The Cat Fanciers’ Association New Exhibitors Program is “Positive Experience.
 Positively Fun!”
 We believe that exhibiting pedigreed cats should be a positive, rewarding experience.
 The sport may be competitive, but the rewards of learning about and improving your breed and connecting with exhibitors (who may even turn out to be lifelong friends) is the real reward that the cat fancy has to offer.